nadinesln03/diary/project5/README.md

 - project5/settings.py:
     - A configuration file in Django that defines various settings for the web application, such as database connections, installed apps, and time zones

 - project5/urls.py:
     - Configures URL patterns for the "Dear Diary" project, specifying how URLs are mapped to views.
 It includes the diary app's URLs, allowing access to its views and functionality from the main project's URLs

+## How to run my application
+1. python manage.py makemigrations diary
+2. python manage.py migrate
+3. python manage.py runserver

+No additional installations are required, and all the necessary Python packages are included in the views.py file.
+Once you run the application and open the webpage, you will be greeted with the welcome.html page.
+However, in order to access the full functionality of the application, registration or login into an existing account is necessary.
+- project5/urls.py:
+    - Configures URL patterns for the "Dear Diary" project, specifying how URLs are mapped to views.
+It includes the diary app's URLs, allowing access to its views and functionality from the main project's URLs